“The only reason for time is so that everything doesn’t happen at once.” Albert Einstein

 In time you begin to create space around your thoughts.
 Having a space or a gap in your thought process means you no longer believe in all your thoughts.
 You begin to question and separate from your thoughts.
 You no longer take them to be who you are.
 The gap is who you really are.

 Years of real conscious self-observation will help you realize that most of your day is spent inattentively.
 This realization is a major milestone and of incredible significance, as you realize that for most of your day you don’t remember your self.
-Your asleep.
-Self remembrance is just the simple and natural feeling of your acknowledgement that you are existing in this very moment.
+You’re asleep.
+Self-remembrance is just the simple and natural feeling of your acknowledgement that you are existing in this very moment.

 To practice real self-observation you need to learn to divide your attention in a special way.
 Read about it here: How To Really “Pay” Attention: Learning To Divide Your Attention